Vaccinating During Pregnancy Has Become Even More Urgent As ICU Beds Fill Up

 "She was eventually able to come off all of those things," Cahill says.
 "She miraculously did not require a preterm delivery.
 She remained pregnant and after two and a half months in the hospital was able to go home."

 Fortunately, the baby was born healthy, but the woman was sent home with likely a lifetime of disabilities.
-Cahill says this all could have been prevented if the woman had gotten vaccinated.
+Cahill says it all could have been prevented if the woman had gotten vaccinated.

-Cases like that one are why recently the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine – the two leading organizations representing physicians and scientists who specialize in obstetric care -- recommended July 30 that all people who are pregnant get the COVID-19 vaccine.
+Such cases are why the American College of Obstetricians and Gynecologists, or ACOG, and the Society for Maternal-Fetal Medicine — the two leading organizations representing physicians and scientists who specialize in obstetric care — recommended on July 30 that all who are pregnant get the COVID-19 vaccine.

 "ACOG encourages its members to enthusiastically recommend vaccination to their patients," Dr. J. Martin Tucker, president of ACOG, said in a written statement.
 "This means emphasizing the known safety of the vaccines and the increased risk of severe complications associated with COVID-19 infection, including death, during pregnancy."